Strategy

 toc impalement

-Did you know that more than 93% of people overestimate their driving abilities, claiming that it’s better than average?
+Did you know that over 93% of people overestimate their driving abilities, claiming that it’s better than average?

-It’s true—and yet another study shows that the percentage of someone getting into a car accident in their lifetime is about 73%.
+It’s true—yet another study shows that the percentage of someone getting into a car accident in their lifetime is about 73%.

 Need more specific advice?
-Read on to learn several important reasons why following road regulations are so important.
+Read on to learn why following road regulations are so important.

 1) They Reduce the Risk of Accidents